-We’ve already taken a leading position on tackling issues affecting many of those we serve.
-But we know there’s more work to be done.
+The actions we have committed to under our Do What Matters 2025 plan focus on delivering social good by supporting financial and social inclusion and encouraging fair business practice.
+We take a leading position on tackling issues affecting many of those we serve.
+But we know there is more work to be done.

 Protecting customers from the impacts of fraud